absmach/magistrala-docs/docs/storage.md

 ## Writers

 Writers provide an implementation of various `message writers`.
 Message writers are services that consume Mainflux messages, transform them to desired format and store them in specific data store.
 There are two types of transformers: JSON and SenML.
 Transformer type is set using the following environment variables: `MF_CASSANDRA_WRITER_TRANSFORMER`, `MF_POSTGRES_WRITER_TRANSFORMER`, `MF_INFLUX_WRITER_TRANSFORMER` and `MF_MONGO_WRITER_TRANSFORMER`.
-The default value is `SenML` Transformer.
+Valid options for this environment variable are `JSON` and `SenML` and those values are not case sensitive.
+The default Transformer is `SenML`.

 JSON transformer can be used for any JSON payload.
 For the messages that contain _JSON array as the root element_, JSON Transformer does normalization of the data: it creates a separate JSON message for each JSON object in the root.
 In order to be processed and stored properly, JSON messages need to contain message format information.
-For the sake of simplicity, nested JSON objects are flatten to a single JSON object in InfluxDB, using composite keys with the default separator `/`.
+For the sake of simplicity, nested JSON objects are flatten to a single JSON object in InfluxDB, using composite keys separated by the `/` separator.
 This implies that the separator character (`/`) _is not allowed in the JSON object key_ while using InfluxDB.
 Apart from InfluxDB, separator character (`/`) usage in the JSON object key is permitted, since other [Writer](storage.md#writers) types do not flat the nested JSON objects.
 For example, the following JSON object:
 ```json
 {
     "name": "name",